cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 In the case where the IBC middleware expects to speak to a compatible IBC middleware on the counterparty chain, they must **use the channel handshake to negotiate the middleware version without interfering in the version negotiation of the underlying application**.

 Middleware accomplishes this by formatting the version in a JSON-encoded string containing the middleware version and the application version.
-The application version may as well be a JSON-encoded string, possibly including further middleware and app versions if the application stack consists of multiple milddlewares wrapping a base application.
+The application version may as well be a JSON-encoded string, possibly including further middleware and app versions if the application stack consists of multiple middlewares wrapping a base application.
 The format of the version is specified in ICS-30 as follows:

 ```json
 {